 Finally, one independent, non-Federal organization that is involved in animal welfare is AAALAC, International.
 Institutions voluntarily submit for accreditation by AAALAC which site-visits facilities every three years.
 Institutions that meet the highest standards of animal care may then be accredited by AAALAC and are allowed to proudly display their accreditation status.
 The Oregon National Primate Research Center is an AAALAC accredited institution.
 Visit the AAALAC website to learn more about the accreditation program.

 Scientific Advisory Board

 The Scientific Advisory Board provides advice and guidance to the Principal Investigator and Center Director on planning and strategic initiatives.

 The ONPRC is fortunate to have as its board a group of investigators who are widely acknowledged as outstanding, internationally recognized scientific experts in their fields.
 Members were appointed by the Director in 2018 for a five-year term.
 The board meets yearly to advise Drs.
 Jacobs, Barr-Gillespie, and Haigwood concerning plans for scientific strategic initiatives.
 Drs.
 Fazleabas and Clark serve as advisors to the Developmental and Reproductive Sciences Division.
 Dr. Levitt provides guidance to the Neuroscience Division.
-Dr. Roberts serves as an advisor to the Division of Comparative Medicine.
+Dr. Roberts serves as an advisor to Animal Resources & Research Services.
 Drs.
 Gale and Walker serve as advisors to the Pathobiology & Immunology Division.
 Dr. Scherer advises the Cardiometabolic Health Division.
 Dr. Cox provides guidance regarding genetics.